jeffchenoweth/RedditArchiver/README.md

 # RedditArchiver
-Take links from Reddit and generate Webpage Archive
+Take links from Reddit submissions and generate reply with webpage archive.

 ### Required packages: